5 Reasons to Start a Home Based Commercial Cleaning Business

 - Nearly every commercial building is in need of some type of janitorial services and providing this service isn’t rocket science.
-Whether an entrepreneur decides to plug into an existing franchise model or build it from the ground up, what businesses need is fairly consistent across the board such as emptying waste baskets, cleaning bathrooms, and sweeping and mopping.
+Whether an entrepreneur decides to plug into an existing franchise model or build it from the ground up, what businesses need is fairly consistent across the board such as emptying wastebaskets, cleaning bathrooms, and the typical sweeping and mopping.

 - Repeat Business:

-- Commercial cleaning is an ongoing service business, meaning businesses need the service over and over, which means consistent business. and the stability of regular income.
+- Commercial cleaning is an ongoing service business.
+Meaning companies and other businesses need the service over and over, which brings in a consistent business for you as well as a stable, regular income.